 Poor hosting, especially on shared hosting plans, can lead to:

-- Slow performance
+• Slow performance

-- Memory limits being reached
+• Memory limits being reached

-- Random downtime
+• Random downtime

-Shared hosting environments are particularly prone to resource limitations, which can cause connection timeouts, maximum execution time errors, and permalink issues.
+Shared hosting environments are particularly vulnerable to resource limitations, which can cause connection timeouts, maximum execution time errors, and permalink issues.
 Many of these problems can be addressed by adjusting server settings or consulting your hosting provider.
 Accessing your hosting control panel allows you to diagnose and resolve issues that cannot be fixed within WordPress itself.
 When troubleshooting, it’s often necessary to work directly in the site root directory, where core files and configurations are stored.

 4. No Ongoing Maintenance